spring-guides/gs-messaging-redis/README.md

 Summary
 -------
-Congrats!
-You've just developed a simple publisher and subscriber application using Spring and Redis.
-You can do more with Spring and Redis than what is covered here, but this should provide a good start.
+Congratulations!
+You've just developed a simple publish-and-subscribe application with Spring and Redis.